survivor7777777/mobile-suica-scraper/README.md

 ## How To Build a CNN model for solving captcha

-If you don't like to train your own model, you can skip this chapter by simply running the following command:
+If you don't like to build your own model, you can skip this chapter and proceed to the next chapter **Get data from Mobile Suica web page** by simply running the following command:

     ln -s prebuild-model model